evmcnb/quartz/content/_index.md

 ## About Us

 Created by medical students for medical students, this site aims to simplify accessing comprehensive and collaborative medical study materials.
 We thrive on the principle that sharing and collaborating enhance learning for everyone involved.

-## Contributing

-Join us in enriching our community's resources.
-If you have informative notes or corrections to suggest, here's how you can contribute:

-- Fork this repository, create a branch, make your changes, and submit a pull request.
-We review submissions and add valuable contributions to our collection.
-- Remember to provide references for your information and respect patient privacy.

 ## Disclaimer